vuori/weasel-pageant/README.md

       -b             Do not exit when tty closes (only use on Windows 10 version 1809 and newer).

-By default, the Win32 helper will be searched for in the same directory where `weasel-pageant` is stored.
-If you have placed it elsewhere, the `-H` flag can be used to set the location.
+By default, the Win32 helper will be searched for in the same directory where `weasel-pageant` is installed.
+If you have placed `helper.exe` elsewhere, the `-H` flag can be used to set the location.

 ## Known issues